 Please see a list of some of the studies we are currently conducting.
 If you would like any information about these studies, please contact us at email@example.com

-1. SCOUT-CAP (DMID 14-0079): In this study, we are comparing 5 days of antibiotics to 10 days of antibiotics in children 6 months - 6 years of age with community acquired pneumonia
+1. SCOUT-CAP (DMID 14-0079): In this study, we compared 5 days of antibiotics to 10 days of antibiotics in children 6 months - 6 years of age with community acquired pneumonia.
+Data will be available Fall 2020.

-2. CF PK/PD (DMID 16-0078): We are currently enrolling children and adults with cystic fibrosis who are receiving either cefepime, piperacillin-tazobactam, or meropenem.
+2. CF PK/PD (DMID 16-0078): We enrolled children and adults with cystic fibrosis who were receiving either cefepime, piperacillin-tazobactam, or meropenem.
 We are evaluating blood concentrations of these beta-lactam antibiotics to determine optimal dosing strategies.

-3. ICU PK/PD (DMID 16-0077): A companion study to DMID 16-0078, this study measures the variability of target dose achievement in critically ill adults.
+3. ICU PK/PD (DMID 16-0077): A companion study to DMID 16-0078, this study measured the variability of target dose achievement in critically ill adults.

-5. Pre-pandemic influenza trials (DMID 17-0076, 17-0077, 17-0090, 14-0015, and 10-0074): A series of studies are underway aimed at evaluating the immune response to avian influenza strains.
+5. Pre-pandemic influenza trials (DMID 17-0076, 17-0077, 17-0090, 14-0015, and 10-0074): A series of studies were recently completed that evaluate the immune response to avian influenza strains.
 We have employed a systems vaccinology approach to both A/H5N1 and A/H7N9, seeking to understand the mechanism of action of novel adjuvants and biomarker-based approaches to predicting immunogenicity.

-7. Live Attenuated Pertussis Vaccine (DMID 17-0010): We are seeking healthy adult volunteers who will receive either an intranasal pertussis vaccine or placebo in an effort to improve pertussis immunogenicity.
+6. Live Attenuated Pertussis Vaccine (DMID 17-0010): We recently enrolled 50 adult volunteers who received either an intranasal pertussis vaccine or placebo in an effort to improve pertussis immunogenicity.

 1. LAIV in Asthma Patients: LAIV (FluMist) is a live, intranasal influenza vaccine.
 In young children, LAIV has been associated with wheezing.
 In this study, we will vaccinate children with asthma who are 5-11 years of age with either LAIV or IIV (intramuscular vaccine).
 The primary goal is to evaluate the frequency of wheezing, if any, in both groups.